rails/rails-dev-box/README.md

 That's it.

-This initial setup takes about 3 minutes in my MacBook Air.
-Once the installation has finished, you can access the virtual machine with
+If the base box is not present that command fetches it first.
+The setup itself takes about 3 minutes in my MacBook Air.
+After the installation has finished, you can access the virtual machine with

     vagrant ssh